jeffmitchel/meteor-incr-csv/readme.md

 # Meteor Incremental CSV Package

-Process a CSV file incrementally.
+Process a CSV file incrementally on either the client or server.
 Useful when a file is large or you can't (or don't want to) store it first.

 ## How to install
 1. `npm install -g meteorite` (if not already installed)